 - Reduced reactive oxygen species (ROS) inside cells

-- Better energy flow in heart, brain, and muscles3
+- Better energy flow in heart, brain, and muscles

 Your mitochondria don’t need a supplement shelf.
 They need a system — rooted in food, supported by synergy.
 Here’s how our biofunctional trio delivers: